 The estimated time series of bigeye recruitment is shown in Figure 4.9, and the total recruitment estimated to occur during each year is presented in Table 4.2.
 There are several important features in the estimated time series of bigeye recruitment.
 First, estimates of recruitment before 1993 are very uncertain, as the floating-object fisheries, which catch small bigeye, were not operating.
-There was a period of above-average recruitment in 1994-1998, followed by a period of below-average recruitment in 1999-2000.
-The recruitments were above average in 2001 and 2002.
+There was a period of above-average recruitment in 1995-1998, followed by a period of below-average recruitment in 1999-2000.
+The recruitments were above average in 2001 to 2002 with spikes in 2004 and 2005.
 The most recent recruitment is very uncertain, due to the fact that recently-recruited bigeye are represented in only a few length-frequency data sets.
-The extended period of relatively large recruitments in 1995 to 1998 coincided with the expansion of the fisheries that catch bigeye in association with floating objects.
+The extended period of relatively large recruitments in 1995-1998 coincided with the expansion of the fisheries that catch bigeye in association with floating objects.